YYChen01988/Restaurant_Booking_System_Fullstack/README.md

 ## TODO

-Add correct route for showing customer and editing customer, same for booking
+- Add correct route for showing customer and editing customer, same for booking
+- Bookings needs a button to show all bookings